 Yes.
-The use of differential rates is commonplace among many Arizona cities operating water utilities that serve customers outside of their jurisdictions.
+The use of differential rates is commonplace among most Arizona cities operating water utilities that serve customers outside of their jurisdictions.

 What is the amount of difference a county customer would pay under a differential rate scenario?

-The Mayor and Council are currently reviewing options that include a flat rate increase of 10%, 20%, 30%, 40%, or 50%; or sliding rate increases up to 50% based upon monthly water usage.
-The Mayor and Council will review all options presented during the comment period and a final decision will be made after the June 8 public hearing.
+The Mayor and Council reviewed options that included a flat rate increase of 10%, 20%, 30%, 40%, or 50%; or sliding rate increases up to 50% based upon monthly water usage.
+Certain customer classifications may be exempt from the increase in unincorporated Pima County.

-What would the increase in funding be used for?
+What will the increase in funding be used for?

 No decision has been made.
 The Mayor and Council will seek guidance from stakeholders and constituents during the comment period.
 Potential uses of additional funding could include:

 - Improved infrastructure resiliency